AU REVOIR… (NEW SITE LIVE NOW!)

 Mid-Summer Tidings to Ye!

 Here (back in Minneapolis), am thrilled to announce we’re CLOSE TO THE EDIT!
-Thus, with the exception of intermittent Twitter check-ins (twitter.com/inpraiseofmen), I’ll be off-line for the next 5-7 weeks.
+Thus, with the exception of intermittent check-ins, I’ll be off-line for the next 8 weeks.

-And… What I haven’t yet revealed: I’ve been secretly working on its follow-up CONVERSATIONS: In Praise Of Men whilst our editor has been hard at work.
+And… What I haven’t yet revealed: I’ve been secretly working on its follow-up WELL, HELLO THERE!
+(CONVERSATIONS WITH MAGNIFICENT MEN) whilst our editor is hard at work.
 In the meantime, celebrate with us by enjoying this genius Art of Noise video: youtube.com/watch?v=UarXly9ezEk

 See you this Fall!